-The carrying amount of the Group's property, plant and equipment and right-of-use assets as at December 31, 2021 accounted for 19% of the total consolidated assets.
-As the future operating performance of the aforementioned assets is susceptible to uncertain factors, such as competition in the industry, policies, and economic environment, and the impact of the COVID-19 pandemic, estimating the recoverable amount of the aforementioned assets based on the discounted present value of future cash flows is highly uncertain.
+The carrying amount of the Group's property, plant and equipment and right-of-use assets as at December 31, 2022 accounted for 17% of the total consolidated assets.
+As the future operating performance of the aforementioned assets is susceptible to uncertain factors, such as competition in the industry, policies, and economic environment, estimating the recoverable amount of the aforementioned assets based on the discounted present value of future cash flows is highly uncertain.
 As such, the carrying amount of property, plant and equipment and right-of-use assets may be impaired.
 Therefore, we paid special attention to the appropriateness of the assumptions, estimates, and judgment adopted for the discounted present value of the future cash flows during the audit process.
-Audit procedures: